All Things Shipping

 Print shops and direct mail.
 A print shop fulfilling a client's direct-mail campaign already has the mailing list in a spreadsheet, because that list is the campaign.
 The same file that defines who gets the mailing becomes the CSV that generates the labels, with no separate data entry step.

 Wholesale distributors.
 B2B distributors receive orders through email, EDI, or their ERP system, not a consumer storefront.
 At the end of each day, they export that day's orders, upload the file to Shippo, and buy all the labels in one batch.
-The process takes a few minutes instead of a full afternoon of one-at-a-time label creation.
+The process takes a few minutes instead of a full afternoon of manual label creation.

 Can I save my column mapping for future CSV uploads?